History of St. Andrew's United Church of Christ

 For a number of years, St. Andrews found itself without a full time pastor after the departure or Rev. Robert Summers.
 Pastor Larry VanSlambrook became the longest interim pastor in the history of St. Andrews, serving five years before returning to retirement to allow Pastor Grant Speece to fill the position.

-After several years waiting for a full time pastor, in 2015, St, Andrew's welcomed Pastor Grant Speece.
+After several years waiting for a full time pastor, in 2015, St. Andrew's welcomed Pastor Grant Speece.
+He served as pastor until 2017.